SumanthMedavarapu/Twitter-Streaming-API/README.md

 ![twitter_acct](https://user-images.githubusercontent.com/60243899/150699871-112c764b-b143-44b4-b684-ed85a9c781dd.JPG)

-* In order to filter out(remove) music from all tweets, I have done keyword match by passing all acroynms related to music in the query "-music" etc.some of the combination of keywords could be (sound, music, singing, rock, tune, melody) and used them as filter
+* In order to filter out(remove) music from all tweets, I have done keyword match by passing all acroynms related to music in the query "-music" etc.some of the combination of keywords could be (sound, music, singing, rock, tune, melody,etc). granted that there could be more keywords that's related to music being omitted at this current analysis further defination on music as a keyword needs to be optimized.

 ![filter_out_music](https://user-images.githubusercontent.com/60243899/150699890-39bf69a1-7f05-4150-9f82-fbe87f886b7e.JPG)